How long should a CV be? Will one page be too short? What about two or three pages — too long?

 Three-page CVs are appropriate if you’re applying for high-level jobs that require specialised experience or knowledge.

-For example, if you’re writing a medical CV, you’ll likely need to include additional industry sections, such as awards, conferences, and publications.
-Because you’ll need to demonstrate numerous qualifications, your experience won’t fit easily on an ordinary two-page CV.
+For example, if you’re writing a medical CV, you’ll likely need to include additional sections specific to medicine, such as awards, conferences, and publications.

-CVs for academic positions tend to be four pages or longer because they use a different format to standard CVs.
+CVs for academic positions tend to be four pages or longer because they use a unique format.

 In addition to your personal statement, work history, and education, you’ll need to include the following sections on an academic CV:

-You may also need an extensive CV if you’re applying for certain highly specialised senior roles.
+You may also need an extensive CV if you apply for certain highly specialised senior roles.
 For example, NHS Consultant CVs are often 10–15 pages long.

 International CVs and Resumes

-If you’re applying for a job outside of the UK, you may need to adjust your CV length.
+If you’re applying for a job outside of the UK, you may need to adjust your CV length to meet local standards:

-Some countries (such as Japan) have unique CV formats, so you may have to create a new CV for local employers.
+Some countries (such as Japan) use unique CV layouts, so you may have to create a new CV for local employers.
 If you’re applying to jobs in European countries, you may want to create a CV using the Europass CV editor, which allows you to translate your CV into 30 different languages.

 How do I shorten my CV?